Burundi gets new utility company through PPP

 Weza Power developers believe that the model being implemented in Burundi can be replicated across Africa and that the success of this project will “demonstrate a grid-connected model for delivering new electricity connections at scale.”

-Energy & Utilities reported earlier this year that Burundi inaugurated its first utility-scale solar power plant, a 7.5 MW plant developed by Gigawatt Global
+Energy & Utilities reported earlier this year that Burundi inaugurated its first utility-scale solar power plant, a 7.5 MW plant developed by Gigawatt Global.

-new report on West Africa is now out from Informa Energy & Utilities.
+A new report on West Africa is now out from Informa Energy & Utilities.
 It combines a useful overview of each country combined with close looks at four key sectors across the region.

 Energy & Utilities - Middle East and Africa Market Outlook Report 2024.